 The resulting Saildrone Baja data set available from the PO.DAAC is comprised of one data file with the Saildrone platform telemetry and near-surface observational data (air temperature, sea surface skin and bulk temperatures, salinity, oxygen and chlorophyll-a concentrations, barometric pressure, and wind speed and direction) for the entire cruise at one-minute temporal resolution.
 A second file contains the ADCP current vector data that is depth-resolved to 100 meters at two-meter intervals and binned temporally at five-minute resolution.

-The Saildrone Baja Campaign, led by Dr. Chelle Gentemann of Earth & Space Research, was supported by Saildrone, The Schmidt Family Foundation, and NASA’s Physical Oceanography Program.
+The Saildrone Baja Campaign, led by Dr. Chelle Gentemann of Earth & Space Research, was supported by a Saildrone Award, The Schmidt Family Foundation, and NASA’s Physical Oceanography Program.

 The data set is described and discoverable via the PO.DAAC data portal.
 Both associated Saildrone surface measurement and ADCP data products are in netCDF4 file format with CF/ACDD standards-compliant metadata.
 The data are additionally accessible via OPeNDAP and PODAAC-WS.
 Accompanying technical documentation includes the Saildrone Baja Cruise report.

 Saildrone designs, manufactures and operates a global fleet of wind and solar powered ocean drones, providing in-situ data collection services, global ocean data sets and enhanced weather forecast applications.